OtherToday/pgcap_toolkit/design/design-context.md

----
-description: >-
+# 〰 Design Context 〰
-  In Distributed Design, understanding and mapping existing systems is an essential phase.
+#### In Distributed Design, understanding and mapping existing systems is an essential phase.
-cover: ../.gitbook/assets/git_header (2).png
-coverY: 0
----

-# 〰 Design Context

 ## 🎯 Invitation